bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 nmap 10.10.254.0-254
 ```

-This is useful to check after a cluster installation that no equipment connected on the network was forgotten in the process.
+This is useful to check after a cluster installation that no equipment connected on the network was forgotten in the process, since registered nodes in the DHCP should not be in this range.

 ### 5.3.
 DNS server